-Exploring Turning Points in History at Connecticut's Old State House:
+Exploring Rights & Responsibilities at Connecticut's Old State House:

-Want to get your students excited about this year's National History Day Theme of Turning Points in History?
-Book a field trip to Connecticut's Old State House in Hartford and take a guided tour of this 1796 National Historic Landmark and former state capitol.
-The tour will illustrate the various actions and events of Connecticans that led to turning points in history.
-Visit ctoldstatehouse.org for field trip information and fees.
+Want to get your students excited about this year's National History Day Theme of Rights & Responsibilities?
+Book a field trip to Connecticut's Old State House in Hartford and take a guided tour of this information and fees.
 Tour may be booked in conjunction with a free on-site CHD workshop.
 To book a field trip, call 860.240.5340 or email OSHschools@ct.cga.gov